Switch agents and models with numbers, not vibes.

 What do I actually use it for?

-Once a task set exists, re-run it every time someone tweaks prompts/skills/MCP.
-Catch regressions before they ship.
+Once a task set exists, re-run it whenever someone tweaks the prompt / skills / MCP / model — and catch quality or cost regressions before they ship.

 Getting started (three steps)